mumenmaker/sgveganalysis/scraper/docs/ARCHITECTURE_OVERVIEW.md

 # Architecture Overview

-This document provides a comprehensive overview of the HappyCow scraper architecture, updated for sector-based scraping, per-sector saving, and Supabase-backed resume.
+This document provides a comprehensive overview of the HappyCow scraper architecture, updated for sector-based scraping, per-sector saving, Supabase-backed resume, and restaurant data enhancement.

 ## System Architecture